kiddiRU/Verk1_H1/designDocument/sketch.md

 - Admin
 - Create tournament
 - Input results
-- Add teams to tournamentss
+- Add teams to tournament / edit: delay or cancel
+- Create clubs and edit

 ### PLayers / Teams
 - At least 16 teams in a tournament